yukikitayama/react/README.md

 For loop to output multiple React components requires to assign `key` props in that component.

 To use `dummy-backend`, `npm install` and `npm start`, then `localhost:8080`

+`useEffect(function, array)` is for side effect, not returning JSX, but we wanna bring some effects.
+It should not accept async function as the function argument, but the function can contain async function and execute it.
+But the function should not return `Promise`.

+React Router

+`npm install react-router-dom`

+**Layout route**